gomorpheus/morpheus-apidoc/source/includes/_jobs.md

 Parameter | Description
 --------- | -----------
-id | ID of the job
+id | ID of the job execution

 ## Get a Specific Job Execution Event